Complications & Symptoms of Not Eating Enough During Pregnancy: First Trimester & On

 Here are some complications of not eating enough during pregnancy:

-• Poor fetal growth.
-Poor fetal growth due to unsatisfactory nutrition can have harmful effects on the health and development of the baby.
+- Poor fetal growth.
+Poor fetal growth due to unsatisfactory nutrition can harm the baby’s health and development.
 Inadequate nutrition can increase the risk of low birth weight, preterm birth, and adverse effects on the newborn.

 Can not eating enough during pregnancy cause a miscarriage?

 Nutritional needs rise dramatically during pregnancy.
 Poor nutrition in the mother may affect the growth and development of the fetus, increasing the risk of complications that could result in miscarriage.
-In general, it’s almost never safe to lose weight during pregnancy, with some exceptions during the first trimester.
+In general, losing weight during pregnancy is almost never safe, with some exceptions during the first trimester.

 While further study is needed to establish the relationship between undereating and pregnancy loss, these results highlight the importance of prioritizing adequate nutrition.
 Pregnant women should concentrate on meeting their nutritional needs and work with their healthcare providers to accomplish this.